-The cRAP list is a file, 'crap.fasta.pro', containing a number of contaminating proteins, primarily keratin, bsa and trypsin, maintained by the Global Proteome Machine Organization (www.thegpm.org).
+The cRAP list is a file, 'crap.fasta.pro', containing a number of advantageous proteins, primarily keratin, bsa and trypsin, maintained by the Global Proteome Machine Organization (www.thegpm.org).
 These proteins are typical contaminants in proteolytic experiments and may in some cases obscure your expected data.
-When this option is checked, your data file will additionally be searched against these proteins no matter what else has been selected.
+When this option is checked, your data file will additionally be searched against these proteins.
 If the file 'crap.fasta.pro' is not present in the xtandem directory, the option will be grayed.
-The online help contains a list of proteins.